Updated January 20, 2022

 You can apply for the recovery benefits through the Canada Revenue Agency My Account page.
 The Canada Recovery Benefit uses set two-week payment periods.
 The Canada Recovery Sickness Benefit and the Canada Recovery Caregiving Benefit use one-week payment periods (you can view period start and end dates here).
 You can only submit an application for each payment period after the period has ended.
 You have up to 60 days after the period has ended to apply for benefits for each period.

 How much will I get?

 If you qualify for Employment Insurance and your claim was submitted on or before September 25, you will receive a minimum of $500 a week but could qualify for up to $573 based on your previous income.
 If you qualify for Employment Insurance and your claim is submitted after September 25, you will receive a minimum of $300 a week until November 20.
 After November 20, there is no minimum benefit amount and you will receive a benefit that is equivalent to 55% of your salary or weekly wage up to the maximum insurable earnings.
 EI benefits are taxable, and taxes will be deducted before the benefit is paid to you.

 How long can I get benefits for?

 Employment Insurance sickness benefits provide up to 15 weeks of benefits.
 EI caregiving benefits provide up to 15 weeks of benefits for a sick adult or 35 weeks of benefits for a sick child.

-The Canada Recovery Sickness Benefit provides two one-week periods of benefits.
+The Canada Recovery Sickness Benefit provides four one-week periods of benefits.
 These weeks do not need to be taken one after another.